icssc/peterportal-api-next/docs/docs/rest-api/reference/websoc.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-# WebSoC
+# WebSoc

-The WebSoC (Web Schedule of Classes) endpoint allows programmatic access to the UCI Schedule of Classes.
+The WebSoc (Web Schedule of Classes) endpoint allows programmatic access to the UCI Schedule of Classes.

 PeterPortal API maintains a cache of all WebSoc data, which is updated every hour.
 By default, the endpoint will return data from the cache if it can, falling back to WebSoc on a cache miss.
 This improves the overall response time, but may result in stale data.